WRTI

+WRTI (90.1 FM) is a non-commercial, listener-supported radio station in Philadelphia, Pennsylvania.
+It is a service of Temple University, with the university's board of trustees holding the station's license.
+The studios are on Cecil B. Moore Avenue in Philadelphia.
+WRTI plays classical music from 6 a.m. to 6 p.m. and jazz all night.
+It broadcasts using HD Radio technology, using its digital subchannel to reverse this schedule.
+On WRTI-HD2, jazz is heard by day, classical music at night.
+News updates are provided by National Public Radio.
+The station holds periodic fundraisers on the air and on line.

+WRTI is a Class B station.
+It has an effective radiated power (ERP) of 7,700 watts.
+The transmitter is in the Roxborough section of Philadelphia at (40°2′30.1″N 75°14′10.1″W).
+Its tower is shared with several Philadelphia-area FM and TV stations.
+WRTI programming is also heard on a network of repeater stations in Pennsylvania, New Jersey and Delaware.

 History

 WRTI began in 1948 as an AM carrier current station.
-It was founded by John Roberts, professor emeritus of communications at Temple and long-time anchorman at WFIL-TV (now WPVI-TV).
+It was founded by John Roberts, professor emeritus of communications at Temple University and a one-time anchorman at WFIL-TV (now WPVI-TV).
 He helped found the School of Communications and Theater at Temple.
+The call letters stand for "Radio Technical Institute" with the station helping students who planned careers in broadcasting.

-The call letters stood for "Radio Training Institute."
-In 1952, the station received an FM transmitter, receiving a full license to cover the FM facility in 1953.
+In 1952, the station received an FM transmitter.
+It acquired a non-commercial license to cover the FM facility in 1953.
 After years of serving as a student laboratory, WRTI-AM signed off for good in 1968.
+WRTI-FM officially signed on the air on July 9, 1953.

-WRTI-FM switched from block programming to an all-jazz format in 1969.
-In late 1997, after Philadelphia's commercial classical music station, WFLN, changed formats, WRTI switched to a dual-format service, providing classical music from 6 AM to 6 PM, and jazz from 6 PM to 6 AMs, except Sunday mornings, when it broadcasts Christian gospel and spiritual music.
+WRTI-FM later switched from block programming to an all-jazz format in 1969.
+It remained an all-jazz station for nearly three decades.

+In late 1997, Philadelphia's commercial classical music station, WFLN-FM, changed formats.
+Classical listeners in one of America's largest cities would be without a station playing classical music.
+At that point, WRTI decided to switch to a dual-format service.
+It would play classical music from 6 AM to 6 PM, and jazz from 6 PM to 6 AM, except Sunday mornings, when it broadcasts Christian gospel and spiritual music.